maciej-u/readme-evolution/README.md

 # README Evolution

 ## Repository Overview
 This repository showcases the evolution of README files and the accompanying project documentation submitted to GitHub throughout my Data Analytics course at Turing College.
-Each file is a visual representation of the README at the time of submission for a specific module and sprint.
-The files illustrate the improvements made in documentation design, organisation, and readability throughout the program.
+Each file represents the README at the time of submission for a specific module and sprint.
+The files illustrate the improvements made in documentation design, organization, and readability throughout the program.

 ## Reflection

 Starting out, my first **README** was pretty basic — just a link and nothing else.
 I didn't know much about GitHub or how to make things look good on it.
 But with each project, I tried to do a little better, adding bits here and there, making it easier for anyone who came across my work to understand what I was up to.

-Now, when I look back, I see a bunch of small steps that have been added up.
-I've gotten the hang of explaining my work clearly and learned that the little details make a difference.
+Now, when I look back, I see a bunch of small steps that have added up.
+I've gotten better at explaining my work clearly and learned that the little details make a difference.
 It feels good to know that I'm leaving behind something that's not just for grades but also useful for others, maybe even for future me.

 Ultimately, I've learned a lot — not just about data but also about sharing it.
 And that's something worth noting.

 ## Incremental Improvements in Documentation

-Each snapshot below captures a stage in the progression of my skills in creating clear, informative, and engaging documentation for technical projects.
+Each snapshot below captures a stage in the progression of my skills in creating clear, informative, and engaging documentation for analytical projects.

 **My first GitHub submission** was straightforward — a simple README with a direct link to the project's Google Sheet.
 It was the initial step in documenting and sharing my work, highlighting the importance of starting somewhere and improving from there.
 - `01_First_README_M1S1_DA.png` - _The initial submission for Module 1 Sprint 1 - Structured Approach to Data Analytics._ ![First README Screenshot](images/01_First_README_M1S1_DA.png)